Seeing the world through the eyes of a poet.

 Christina Misen Burress is a published poet and writer, educator, and facilitator on a mission to inspire writers to explore and reclaim their relationship with the natural world as a source for boundless creativity.
 She is guided by the principle of Nature-Inspired Writing in all her work.

-Her experience designing, implementing, and delivering both in-person and online courses and workshops spans 15 years.
-As a creative content developer with in-depth experience in Earth-based curriculum appealing to all ages, Christina covers a range of topics and modalities from literature, poetry, social justice, indigenous rights, meditation, mindfulness, expressive arts, and creative writing.
+Her experience designing, implementing, and delivering both in-person and online courses and workshops spans 18 years.
+As a creative content developer with in-depth experience in Earth-based curriculum appealing to all ages, Christina covers a range of topics and modalities from literature, poetry, social justice, Nature rights, indigenous rights, meditation, mindfulness, expressive arts, and creative writing.
 She supports writers of all levels and ages who are working to find their unique voice.
 Christina believes that as writers, we are the witnesses and collective voice of our time, and as such, are invited, and called to translate our experiences for generations to come.

 She currently teaches at the University of California at San Diego Extended Studies' Creative Writing Certificate Program and previously for the School of Education's Arts in the Curriculum Master’s degree at Lesley University in Cambridge, Massachusetts.
 Christina is also a Shamanic Reiki Master Teacher.
 She holds a BA in Rhetoric from the University of California at Berkeley, and an MFA in Creative Writing from Naropa University.
 She earned an Expressive Arts Certificate from Sky Mountain Institute and a Certificate in Indigenous Cultural Awareness from First Nations Technical Institute.